colenliu/example-backend-frontend-app/README.md

 1. Inside `/api` folder, run `npm install` on a terminal
 2. Inside `/client` folder, run `npm install` on a terminal
 3. Run `npm start` in both `/api` folder and `/client` folder, let run in background
+4. Observe `localhost:3000` and `localhost:3001` on web browser to confirm functionality